As Our Parents Age

 This article, Measuring the Activities of Daily Living: Comparisons Across National Surveys was jointly written by social scientists at the Brookings Institution and the U.S. Department of Health and Human Services.
 It appeared in the Journal of Gerontology: SOCIAL SCIENCES (Vol. 45, No. 6, S229-237).
 The article focuses mostly on policy, but it gives a good overview of activities of daily living and the wide-ranging research that has been conducted.

 IADL’s are the most difficult to discuss with parents.
 In essence, from the adult child’s point of view, it feels like we are telling parents that they are not doing a good job with the things that make and keep them independent (and in some ways if we are initiating a conversation it is because we are concerned that things are not going quite right).
-Every adult child who have have spoken to comments about feeling like an intruder on their parents’ turf when issues of driving or finances need to be addressed.
+Every adult child who have spoken to comments about feeling like an intruder on their parents’ turf when issues of driving or finances need to be addressed.
 The intergenerational communication process that involves parents gradually ceding responsibilities and adult children accepting them is complex.

 We are fortunate that both sets of our parents have been exceedingly clear.
 They have encouraged us to learn (albeit slowly, carefully, and not too assertively) about their lives, finances, and end-of-life plans.
 Yet it is a delicate process requiring deftness and tact on both sides and not without tension.